winnerineast/winnerineast.github.io/backup/Building effective agents.md

 Our suggestions for deciding on tool formats are the following:

-- Give the model enough tokens to 'think' before it writes itself into a corner.
+- Give the model enough tokens to "think" before it writes itself into a corner.
 - Keep the format close to what the model has seen naturally occurring in text on the internet.
-- Make sure there's no formatting 'overhead' such as having to keep an accurate count of thousands of lines of code, or string-escaping any code it writes.
+- Make sure there's no formatting "overhead" such as having to keep an accurate count of thousands of lines of code, or string-escaping any code it writes.

 One rule of thumb is to think about how much effort goes into human-computer interfaces (HCI), and plan to invest just as much effort in creating good *agent*\-computer interfaces (ACI).
 Here are some thoughts on how to do so: